pashabezborod/pashabezborod/README.md

 ### Experience
 Now I work for an IT copmany that develops enterprise solutions.
 My project is a system for automatization of gouvernment service of immovables control.
 My responsibilities are developing servlets and schedule services, coomunication with customers and testing group and managing data bases and virtual machines.
 I use a wide stack of technologies for this project, such as Spring, Liquibase, Lombok, Docker, Swagger and so on.
 ### Projects
 I have an educational project I'm working on: it's a [password manager](https://github.com/VigenereCoder) with JavaFx UI and Spring backend.
-It's already works, but I'm still developing it.
+It already works, but I'm still developing it.
 And I'm gonna add Android UI for it soon.
 ### About me
 I was a professional musician keen on IT, now I'm a java/kotlin developer.
 I am still learning and improving my skills and looking for any interesting experience.